 The 54-unit apartment community will include support facilities and amenities to help residents build their lives and become more self-sufficient.
 These include an onsite preschool, an after-school facility next door and an onsite service coordinator who will help provide residents with access to services such as workforce development, financial literacy, adult education and health and wellness.

-“We’re excited and honored to fill a critical need for attainable housing in Orange County and appreciate the support we’ve had from the start from the City of Yorba Linda and our other partners,” said Steve PonTell, president and chief executive officer of National Community Renaissance (National CORE).
+“We’re excited and honored to fill a critical need for attainable housing in Orange County and appreciate the support we’ve had from the start from the City of Yorba Linda and our other partners,” said Steve PonTell, president and chief executive officer of National CORE (National CORE).

 Oakcrest Heights is one of two communities in the Savi Ranch neighborhood developed by National CORE, one of the nation’s largest and most highly-respected nonprofit community builders.
 The other, Oakcrest Terrace, is a 69-unit apartment community designed to meet the needs of four high-priority market segments: the locally employed, seniors, veterans and families.